plone/meta/config/README.md

 """
 ```

-When using `plone/meta` outside of plone core packages
+When using `plone.meta` outside of plone core packages
 there might be extra version pins, or overrides over the official versions.
 To specify a custom constraints file, use the `constraints_file` key.

-Generating a custom constraints.txt is out of scope for `plone/meta` itself,
+Generating a custom constraints.txt is out of scope for `plone.meta` itself,
 there are plenty of tools that can do that though.

 ```toml